KrystianDud/dragnotes/README.md

 ## Notes
 This is practice project and many features are non existent.
 The point of the project was to practice the mouse event operations.

+The aspect of the file management and styling css file seperation was ignored as this was not the main focus of this project.